Private sector engagement @ SDC

 Key documents

-The General Guidance on the Private Sector in the Context of the International Cooperation Strategy 2021–24 and the SDC Handbook on Private Sector Engagement are the main guiding documents for PSE collaborations at SDC.
+The General Guidance on the Private Sector in the Context of the International Cooperation Strategy and the revised SDC Handbook on Private Sector Engagement are the main guiding documents for PSE collaborations at SDC.
 Please find the documents below.